Skip to menu

 • Deep Learning in Alzheimer’s Disease: Diagnostic Classification and Prognostic Prediction (Taeho Jo et al., Frontiers in Aging Neuroscience, 2019) Systematic review of deep learning with multimodal neuroimaging.
 [LINK]

-Metabolomics & AI
+Metabolomics / Proteomics & AI

 Selected Publications